scoleri-mr/quarto_s301841/README.md

 - [References](#references)

 # Usage
+The best player for the tournament is the MinMax Player.
 To run the players on your device and play a game add the following lines to your main.py or notebook:
 ```python
 import quarto